jcassee/angular-hypermedia/README.md

 resources that are reached by following a specific path through the resource relations.
 The `$loadPaths` method loads all resources reached by follow relation paths.
-The argument is a nested object hierarchy where the keys represent either link or property relations, or computed properties that return other resources directly (such as the `car` profile property in the examples).
+The argument is a nested object hierarchy where the keys represent link or property relations, or computed properties that return other resources directly (such as the `car` profile property in the examples).

 **Example:**